John Gurney Hoare: Biography

 Hoare was born in Hampstead, London, to Samuel Hoare (1783–1847), a partner in Bland, Barnett & Hoare, bankers (which after mergers and name changes was eventually taken over by Lloyds Bank), and his wife Louisa, the daughter of John Gurney.
 He was the grandson of the Quaker banker Samuel Hoare, one of the twelve founding members of the Society for the Abolition of the Slave Trade.

 He was educated privately and at Trinity College, Cambridge, where he graduated as 20th Wrangler.
 He became a partner in his father's bank and inherited Hill House, Hampstead.
 A plaque near the site of the house states that "he was the prime mover in the battle to save Hampstead Heath from development."

 Cricket

-While he was at Cambridge, Hoare appeared in one first-class cricket match in 1831, playing for Cambridge University as a batsman of unknown handedness.
+While he was at Cambridge, Hoare appeared in one match in 1831, playing for Cambridge University as a batsman of unknown handedness.
 His name was recorded incorrectly as "James Gurney Hoare".
 He scored nine runs over both innings with a highest score of 7 not out.